 There’s still work to be done in terms of bin placement and the number of bins on campus, but PSC is well on our way to increasing our recycling rate.

-Prairie State College installed their seventh water bottle filling station in the ATOC building thanks to a generous sponsorship by the Office of Business Services and Controller.
+Prior to this beta project, PSC installed their seventh water bottle filling station in the ATOC building in January 2014 thanks to a generous sponsorship by the Office of Business Services and Controller.